ocsf/ocsf-schema/README.md

 origin2(Origin) -->| logs to | logger
 ```

-2. A device (Origin) creates events and forwards them to an intermediate server (Replay), which replays the log data to the Logger.
+2. A device (Origin) creates events and forwards them to an intermediate server (Relay), which relays the log data to the Logger.
 For example, this is the case of syslog server or Windows domain controller that collects log data from multiple devices.

 ```mermaid
 graph LR